 The New York State STEM scholarship is an award that covers SUNY or CUNY undergraduate resident tuition.
 If your school district identified you to the NYS Higher Education Services Corporation (HESC) as being in the top ten percent of your NYS high school graduating class, you may meet initial eligibility requirements to complete the STEM scholarship.
 Find out if the STEM scholarship is for you.

-This new scholarship covers tuition costs for SUNY and CUNY students from families with incomes up to $100,000 for the 2017/2018 year.
-If you would like to be electronically notified when you may apply for the Excelsior Scholarship.
+This new scholarship covers tuition costs for SUNY and CUNY students from families with annual incomes up to $125,000.
+You can be electronically notified when the application is open to apply for the Excelsior Scholarship.